Go Back

 Print

-Love Cannoli but don't want to make and fry the shells yourself?
-Try this innovative variation with rolled Pizzelle cookies and sweetened ricotta cream instead.
+If you love cannoli but don't want to make and fry the shells, try this innovative Pizzelle Cannoli variation.
+It's made with rolled Pizzelle cookies and sweetened ricotta cream, and the cookies are easy to make and sturdy to handle.

 Course Dessert